aganzha/stage/README.md

 > [!NOTE]
 > You can use either buttons in headerbar or press `command keys` on your keyboard which will apply to line highlighted by cursor.
 All actions could be driven by keyboard

+- Use Ctrl + / Ctrl - to change font size.
+- dark / light theme switcher is in the burger

 <picture><source srcset="https://github.com/user-attachments/assets/aae0b833-6979-4644-8f4c-83f4eda739c1"><img alt="Stage screenshot" src="https://github.com/user-attachments/assets/aae0b833-6979-4644-8f4c-83f4eda739c1"></picture>

 > [!NOTE]